ut-issl/s2e-documents/Specifications/Component/Abstract/Spec_ObcCommunicationBase.md

 1. Functions
    - The `ObcCommunicationBase` class is an abstract class to communicate with `OBC`.
    - Component classes can use this abstract class to emulate telemetry/command communication with an `OBC`.
-   - This class also supports communication with `C2A` in the `OBC_C2A` class
+   - This class also supports communication with `C2A` in the `OBC_C2A` class.
 2. Related files
    - OBC.c, h
    - EXP.c, h
-     - You can find an example of using this class.
+     - Users can find an example of using this class.
 3. How to use
-   - Inherit this class by your component class.
+   - Inherit this class by component class.
-     - You need to set `port_id` and target `OBC` for the communication.
+     - Users need to set `port_id` and target `OBC` for the communication.
    - This class has the following protected functions for telemetry/command communication.
 Users can call these functions in the `MainRoutine` of the component.
      ```cpp
      int ReceiveCommand(const int offset, const int rec_size);